richardc412/setdm/backend/IMPLEMENTATION_SUMMARY.md

 - Uses `after=timestamp` parameter in Unipile API
 - Syncs only new messages on subsequent runs
 - **Smart chat filtering**: Only syncs chats with changed timestamps
-- Skips chats with no new messages (huge API savings!)
+- Skips new chats and empty chats on startup (huge API savings!)
+- Use manual sync endpoint for initial population if needed
 - Minimizes API calls while keeping data fresh

 ### ✅ Startup Sync Process